 (5) The Council may accept as evidence of the absence of a radiation hazard in a given area, in lieu of a report compiled on an actual radiation survey made in accordance with this regulation, a statement in writing made by a qualified expert on the basis of his inspection and analysis of the radiation producing sources concerned, of their location on the premises concerned and of the circumstances of their operation or use.

-[Regulation 23 amended in Gazette 11 Jun 1993 p.
+[Regulation 23 amended: Gazette 11 Jun 1993 p.
 2871.]

 24. Dose equivalent limits and maximum permissible exposure levels not to be exceeded